 Experiencing an accident can leave you shaken up and uncertain about the future of your car insurance premiums.
 Likely, your car insurance rates will go up after an accident.
-According to CarInsurance.com data, one at-fault accident with more than $2,000 in damages can increase your car insurance premium by 56%.
+According to CarInsurance.com data, one at-fault accident with more than $2,000 in damages can increase your car insurance premium by 57% or $1,075 a year.

-Before you panic, you may want to look into accident forgiveness coverage and how it can help you offset costs.
-Learn more about this coverage, including how it works, the car insurance companies that offer it and whether it’s worth the cost.
+Accident forgiveness coverage can help you offset costs.
+Learn more about this coverage, including how it works, the car insurance companies that offer it and whether it’s worth the price.

 Key Highlights